yktoo/yktoo.com/content/blog/posts/0209/index.en.md

 <!--more-->

 It was necessary because for eight days before that we've been relaxing in the Egyptian resort city Hurghada, one of Russians' favourites.
-It isn't all about swimming in the {{< a "0171" "ice cold water" >}}, after all!
+It isn't all about swimming in the [ice cold water](0171), after all!

-I've never been to Egypt or even Africa before ({{< a "0148" "Gran Canaria" "ru" >}} doesn't count, even though it's close to Africa, European culture dominates there), and I must say, the impressions it makes are very diverse.
+I've never been to Egypt or even Africa before ([Gran Canaria](ru;0148) doesn't count, even though it's close to Africa, European culture dominates there), and I must say, the impressions it makes are very diverse.

 But first things first.
 Let's start off with the good stuff, the sea.